stimms/Blog/blog/source/_posts/xval-postsharp-1-0-demo-project.md

 After my last post I thought I would look at the demo project for xVal 1.0 and see if I could get it working with PostSharp.
 It was a little bit differnt in how it way set up from my projects but I figured it could still be improved with PostSharp.
 My first issue was that the method I was intercepting was in the entity itself rather than in a repository.
 This meant that there were methods in the entity which I didn't wish to intercept.
 There were two classes of those

-1. Accessor methods â€“ we don't need to intercept getters
+1. Accessor methods "“ we don't need to intercept getters
-3. Internal methods â€“ ASP.net MVC uses reflection to examine the internals of the data classes in order to bind form results to them.
-We can avoid intercepting these by ignoring methods which start with â€˜.'
+3. Internal methods "“ ASP.net MVC uses reflection to examine the internals of the data classes in order to bind form results to them.
+We can avoid intercepting these by ignoring methods which start with "˜.'

 Next because the entity already contained all of the data it needed to persist the persistance method didn't have any arguments.
 In the previous post I assumed that this would always be the case.
 You know what they say about assuming: if you assume you make a jerk out of everybody in Venice.
 Pretty sure that is the saying.